homan-uppu/writing/Author's notes.md

 ### Extreme asymmetry

+There is something important to say about the path to mastery - and how that increases

 ---

 (note: tbc I'm not trivializing human endeavors by calling everything just a "game".
 You can replace game with whatever word / phrase you want as long as it represents the underlying decision tree structure )